 How to create the complete backup of your computer

 Mac users can use either Time Machine or a 3rd party solution, such as CCC (Carbon Copy Copier, mentioned in this blog).
-Windows Users will use this built-in feature or use a 3rd party solution (one of them is mentioned in of Backstage with Performer episodes).
+Windows Users will use this built-in feature or use a 3rd party solution (one of them you can find in one of Backstage with Performer episodes).

 If you want to migrate your gig files from once platform to another, for example PC –> Mac or vice versa, or you want to use your gig files cross-platform, this blog article will help you with your journey.